- Introduction to the Markets

 - Create a budget.
 Part of developing a financial plan is keeping track of your monthly spending.
 Jointly develop a realistic budget that you can follow.

-- Pay your debts.
+- Consider paying off your debts.
 Entering marriage debt free is a great gift to your spouse.

-- Discuss whether you want or need a prenuptial agreement.
+- Discuss whether you want or need a prenuptial agreement or should consult with an attorney.
 What must be included if you decide to have a written agreement?

 - Decide who is going to manage the finances day to day.
 Will one of you organize and pay the bills, or will you split the task?